BECOMING A MEMBER OF RAM IS ONE OF THE BEST DECISIONS YOU CAN MAKE FOR YOUR BUSINESS.

 For more information please visit the RAMHIC page of our website.

-RAM Applauds MA House Passage
+RAM Applauds MA House Passage of Energy Affordability Bill

 Last week at the State House, the MA House of Representatives debated and passed H.5175, An Act relative to energy affordability, clean power and economic competitiveness, a significant bill to address energy affordability in the Commonwealth.
 The bill cuts $1 billion from the Mass Save program, a well-intentioned program but one that has ballooned over the years, funded by assessments on ratepayers, to become the primary tool in financing the state’s decarbonization efforts.
 The bill also returns 70% of alternative compliance payments (ACPs) to ratepayers over three years, expands clean energy procurement authority, and reduces barriers to possible future nuclear development.